owacoder/cppdatalib/README.md

    - -255 to -220: undefined, reserved
    - -32768 to -256: format-specified reserved subtypes

+There are two special subtypes, `generic_subtype_comparable`, which compares as if its subtype is equal to whatever it is compared against, and `domain_comparable`, which compares as if its type *and* subtype are equal to whatever it is compared against (with a few restrictions).
+NOTE: it is *not* recommended to use these special subtypes in actual data.
+Their purpose is to make it easier to find specific data, whatever the type.

+Domains are special comparison modes, to compare similar values of different types.
+To compare using domains, use the special subtype
+`domain_comparable` as the test subtype.
+Domains are separated into the following at the moment:
+   - null
+   - boolean
+   - number (integer, uinteger, real)
+   - string (string, temporary_string)
+   - object
+   - array
+   - link

+This means that, for example, an object and an array will never, under any circumstances, be found equal.

 Generic strings have three main subtypes:

    - `normal` - Only use this for strings known to be UTF-8 encoded.
 This is the default string type.
    - `clob` - Use this for strings that have an unknown text encoding (that could possibly be UTF-8).
    - `blob` - Use this for strings that are known to be binary encoded, or if you want to remove any encoding metadata from the string.

-If a type is unsupported in a serialization format, the type is not converted to something recognizable by the format, but an error is thrown instead, describing the failure.
+If a type is unsupported in a serialization format, the type is not converted to something recognizable by the format.
+An error is thrown instead, describing the failure.
 However, if a subtype is not supported, the value is processed as if it had none (i.e. if a value is a `string`, with unsupported subtype `date`, the value is processed as a meaningless string and the subtype metadata is removed).

 If a format-defined limit is reached, such as an object key length limit, an error will be thrown.